kaoc/kaoc.github.io/membership.md

 5. **Right to vote** in association organized referendums & elections
 6. **Other discounts** as passed on by association's esteemed sponsors

 >Please note that membership expires at the end of calendar year on December 31st, 2017.
+To save on credit card processing costs, we encourage all members to send checks to KAOC Treasurer, PO BOX 630841, Highlands Ranch, CO 80163.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">